 Low and slow

-Barbecue smoking is best done low and slow, and there aren’t many styles that do this like Texan.
+Barbecue smoking is best done low and slow, and there aren’t many other BBQ styles that do this like Texan.
 Pitmasters will often cook their brisket overnight over low heat, sometimes for as long as 20 hours.

 Salt and pepper